onc-healthit/lantern-back-end/README.md

       * the **NPPES endpoint populator**, which adds endpoint data from the monthly NPPES export to the database.
       * the **NPPES org populator**, which adds provider data from the monthly NPPES export to the database.

-    If you wish to run Lantern with the production resources, you must run the following command to query NPPES for their endpoint and npi data files and automatically populate the database with this information, as the files are too large to be persisted in our list of resources, as well as populate the database using the data found in `lantern-back-end/resources/prod_resources`.
+    You must run the following command to query NPPES for their endpoint and npi data files and automatically populate the database with this information, as the files are too large to be persisted in our list of resources, as well as populate the database using the data found in `lantern-back-end/resources/prod_resources`.
+You must be running Lantern with a production environment by using the command `make run_prod` to start up Lantern.

     The populate db prod script expects the resources directory to contain the same files as above, besides the endpoint_pfile.csv and npidata_pfile.csv, as these are automatically queried and added to the database within this script.